The Sunday Times: The Art of Learning

 Does Taylor’s approach work?
 Well, she’s right about the lack of finished work.
 I get on the train back to London with just three hurried paintings in my portfolio.
 But I also have stack of drawings and a head full of ideas.
 Now then, can anyone spare me the three years I need to work all of them out?

 Like what you hear?
-Join Marion Taylor on one of her upcoming courses.
+Join Marion Taylor on one of her upcoming courses or view all of our abstract art classes here.

 10/3/2020Jane Cowans